University Teaching & Learning

 Integrate the Museum’s virtual resources into your curriculum.
 All of the following materials are free and readily available online.

-- View the 2020 exhibition, Transient Matter.
+- Transient Matter: Assemblages of Migration in the Mediterranean.
 Use the accompanying discussion guide to deepen class conversations and prompt reflection.

 - Explore the Haffenreffer Museum collection via the Online Catalogue.